Skip to main content

 Application

 4.2.1.1.
-(1) Except as provided in Sentence (2), this Section applies to the storage, handling and use of flammable liquids or combustible liquids in
+(1) Except as provided in Sentence (2), this Section shall apply to the storage, handling and use of flammable liquids or combustible liquids that are in

 (b) portable tanks conforming to Clause 4.2.3.1.(1)(e) having an individual capacity of not more than 2500 L, or